pglombardo/PasswordPusher/Configuration.md

-# Environment Variables
+# Overview

-For all deployment strategies, the application and it's defaults can be controlled with the following environment variables.
+Password Pusher can largely be configured by environment variables.
+These can modify behaviour, enable & disable features and change application defaults.

-See also `config/environment.rb`.
+See the following sections for the area you are interested in.

-## Application Encryption
+# Application Encryption

 Password Pusher encrypts sensitive data in the database.
 This requires a randomly generated encryption key for each application instance.